 The competitive advantage obtained through such analyses is, therefore, invaluable.

 Specialists from Nucleus Research set out to analyze this process.
 Their research leads to the conclusion that one dollar invested in analytics returns three hundred times – although it should be noted that these results were obtained in general business terms.
-On the other hand, the costs incurred by companies in relation to employees are often the largest fixed expense, so perhaps the real potential of huge savings causes the so-called people analytics to become increasingly popular.
+Additionally, talent analytics, a subset of people analytics, has grown in popularity as a result of its ability to offer insightful data on employee productivity, involvement, and retention.
+Employee costs are frequently the largest fixed expense for many businesses, enabling businesses to make data-driven decisions and optimize their human resource management, which can result in significant cost savings.

 It is also worth adding that human resources specialists very often consider what structural opportunities and benefits their departments can bring and what results are achieved through internal processes.
 HR analytics allows companies to transfer planning, controlling and management to each of the 4 levels of the organization related to employees.